Hepatitis B (Serum Hepatitis)

 - Vaccination is highly protective against the hepatitis B virus.

-- Testing all pregnant women for HbsAg is recommended to prevent spread from infected mothers to their infants.
+- Testing all pregnant women with a test called Hepatitis B Surface Antigen ( HbsAg) is recommended to prevent spread from infected mothers to their infants.
 (See the Perinatal Hepatitis B Prevention Program for more information.)

-- Donated blood should be tested for and individuals who test positive should be rejected as donors.
+- Donated blood should be tested, and individuals who test positive should be rejected as donors.

 - Personal items such as toothbrushes and razors that could have blood on them should not be shared.